 - Do they have liability and equipment insurance in case of accidents?

-- How good is their customer service?
+- What is the their level of customer service?
 Are they responsive?
 Do they help you solve problems?

 - Are they professional?
 Will they show up early, well-prepared and in good spirits, ready to work?

 - What is their reputation?
 Are they highly sought after by other brides and grooms?
-What do their past clients have to say about them?
+What do their past couples have to say about them?

 Once you’re clear on this info, you should have a good idea of how much leverage you’ll have in negotiations.
 Or whether it would be reasonable to try and negotiate in the first place.

 Okay.
 So let’s say you decide to go down this path.
-It can be a tricky subject to broach, especially if you want to be polite about it.
-And if you’re going to be successful in your negotiations, believe me, you should absolutely be polite about it.
-To help point you in the right direction, here are some “dos and don’ts.”
+It can be a tricky subject to broach and you don’t want to ruffle any feathers.
+To help guide you through the process as tactfully as possible, here are some “do’s and don’ts.”

 Be excited about photography.
-Photographers want to shoot with couples who are pumped about capturing unique wedding images, not those who are simply hiring a photographer because it’s what you’re “supposed” to do.
+Photographers want to shoot with couples who are pumped about capturing unique wedding photos, not those who are simply hiring a photographer because it’s what you’re “supposed” to do.

 Start with price.
-If you begin your email/phone call/meeting with the line “what are your prices?” it’s going to make your photographer wonder if you like his work or if you’re simply shopping around for the cheapest possible price.
+If you begin your email/phone call/meeting with the line “what are your prices?” it’s going to make the photographer wonder if you like their work or if you’re simply shopping around for the cheapest possible price.

 Book an awesome venue/location in which your photographer would love the opportunity to photograph.

 Use another (cheaper) photographer’s price point as a bargaining chip.
 For example, let’s say you’re looking at two photographers.
-Photographer A charges $3,000 and Photographer B charges $4,500.
-It might be tempting to try and gain leverage by mentioning to Photographer B that Photographer A only charges $3,000.
-This would make sense if you’re calling car dealerships to get quotes on the 2017 Subaru Impreza.
+Photographer A charges $3,000 and Photographer B charges $6,000.
+It might be tempting to try and gain leverage by mentioning to Photographer B that you can book Photographer A for half the price.
+This would make sense if you’re calling Subaru dealerships to get a quote for the new Impreza.
 The product is identical from dealership to dealership.
 The only thing they have to compete on is price.
 But unlike Subaru Imprezas, not all wedding photography is created equal.